-To get to St. Andrews, I elected to join the Cruise Global, Connect LocalSM shore excursions tour to get to The 144th Open that was played out on the Old Course at St. Andrews.
+To get to St. Andrews, I elected to join the Azamara Shore Excursions tour to get to The 144th Open that was played out on the Old Course at St. Andrews.
 Since I was definitely itching to get out on a links course, I could not pass up the opportunity to take advantage of the tour option.

 Opting to go with the ship was convenient.
 I had a ride, a ticket, and ten hours at The Open.
 Walking on the course with golf icons like Tom Watson, Tiger Woods, Zach Johnson, Adam Scott, Marc Leishman, and Louis Oosthuizen was incredible.
 To see the rolling fairways and pot bunkers (the round and very deep bunkers with steep faces) up-close and first-hand was epic.